rjframe/analog/README.md

 // Or just one type:
 log.setLevel!(log.Syslogger)(Log.Info);

-log.error("Only GELF will log this.
-Syslog won't see it.");
+log.warn("Only Syslog will log this.
+Gelf won't receive it.");
 ```

 If you know you only want one logger, you can just deal with it directly.